developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

    - Namespaced controllers help keep your code organized, especially in larger applications.

-    let's explore some real-life examples of controller methods in Laravel that involve various logic, such as multiple queries, route model binding, and filtering data.
-We'll use a hypothetical e-commerce application as an example.

 #### **Controller Test/PHP Unit Testing of Laravel**
 ---